jlaumonier/mlsurvey/doc/projectmanagement.md

 * Error Management
 * Reorganize Dataset and Input : concept are too similar and not well defined
 * Document supervisedlearningworkflow.py
+* use Jupyter, AppMode, Bokeh, bqplot... to interactively visualize data and results

 ## Current
-* save and load classifier and results
+* workflow for multiple datasets

 ## Done
 * Git repository : local